 Even as a tourist in Eritrea, you shouldn’t expect luxury.
 Hotels are very basic, but with normal beds and hot water in the shower.
 My hotel in Asmara even had air conditioning.
 Many locals don’t have the same privileges though, especially those living outside of Asmara.

-Asmara vs the rest of the country gives an impression of a capital vs the districts in Hunger Games.
+Asmara vs the rest of the country gives an impression of capital vs district 13 in Hunger Games.
 The capital has beautiful buildings with modern Italian architecture and perfect asphalt roads.
 There are some cute restaurants, colorful ice cream stores, gorgeous cinemas and I even went to a bowling alley (human/kids operated, but still a bowling alley).
-It’s very different from most African cities.
+It’s very different from most African cities and if a tourist visits just Asmara they’d think that life is wonderful there.
 The moment you leave the capital you can see how most people truly live.
-You’ll see houses made of clay, people living in tiny houses, often partially destroyed.
+You’ll see houses made of clay, people living in cardboard or steel boxes, often partially destroyed.

 As I saw first-hand, quite often four women can share one room despite having a job and working more hours than we might when working full-time.